Promoting transparency for better pension outcomes

 The governance factor was assessed by looking at four criteria

-- 95% also listed all sub-committees subordinate to their main board.
+- Disclosure of all subcommittees subordinate to the main board.

-Scores in other areas were not quite as positive with some basic disclosures far from universal:
+Scores in other areas were not as encouraging with basic disclosures far from universal:

-- More than 20% of funds did not disclose how or by whom board members were selected;
+- 15% of funds did not disclose how or by whom board members were selected; and

-- Despite the almost universal disclosure of sub-committee names, only 77% of funds provided details on each committee’s responsibilities with only 76% listing the membership of each committee; and
+- Despite the almost universal disclosure of sub-committee names, only 85% of funds provided details on each committees’ responsibilities with only 78% listing the membership of each committee.

 Many disclosures were commendable but there are some areas that need improvement including:

-- While most funds did disclose their governance structure, many disclosures were somewhat vague and seemed to assume that readers would be familiar with governance norms of the country.
+- While most funds did disclose their governance structure, some disclosures were vague and unclear.
+These disclosures seemed to assume readers would be familiar with governance norms of the country.
 This seemed particularly true in countries where fund governance structure is quite tightly regulated.

-- Board member selection/election disclosures were often quite vague and rarely talked about timing of past and/or future elections/selections.
-In addition, committee member start and end dates were often not disclosed.
+- Disclosures on the selection/election of board members were often quite vague and rarely talked about timing of past and/or future elections/selections.
+In addition, committee member start and end dates were often not disclosed, and if they were, start dates were far more common than end dates.
 In combination, it is hard for stakeholders to gauge how frequently the board turns over and evolves.

 Questions relating to governance structure and mission